 The World Bird Sanctuary has dozens of exhibits spread out over more than 300 acres.
 Grab a map when you arrive to find your way around.
 Some of the highlights include bald eagles, falcons, owls and vultures.
 Many of the birds are injured and unable to return to the wild.
 You'll also find more birds and reptiles inside at the Nature Center.
 Colorful parrots and a giant python are certainly worth a look.
 The Nature Center also has a gift shop where you can pick up a souvenir to take home.

 The Wildlife Hospital

 One of the primary missions of the World Bird Sanctuary is to care for injured birds of prey and return them to the wild, if at all possible.
 This work is done at the state-of-the-art Wildlife Hospital.
 The hospital and its staff of veterinarians care for more than 300 ill and injured birds each year.
-The Wildlife Hospital is generally closed to the public, but tours are offered on the first Saturday of the month for a $5 donation.
+The Wildlife Hospital is generally closed to the public, but tours are offered on the first Saturday of the month for a $5 donation or by appointment.